Welcome to Craighead Wind Farm

 The initial proposal for Craighead Wind Farm, comprised up to 12 wind turbines, with a blade tip height of 200m and a total generating capacity of up to 72MW.

-Being over 50MW, the application for planning consent would have been submitted to the Scottish Ministers for determination under section 36 of the Electricity Act 1989, a process administered by the Energy Consents Unit (ECU) of the Scottish Government.
+Being over 50MW, the application for consent would have been submitted to the Scottish Ministers for determination under section 36 of the Electricity Act 1989, a process administered by the Energy Consents Unit (ECU) of the Scottish Government.

 Extensive community consultation was undertaken on this scheme with the local community council, ward councillors, and other key stakeholders.
-In addition to this, two public consultation events were held in Carnbo and Dunning in August 2023.
+In addition to this, two in-person consultation events were held in Carnbo and Dunning in August 2023.

 Facts and Figures